YASHWINISEC/19AI307_JAVA/Module-01/DAY-2/README.MD

 # Ex.No:1(B) VARIABLES AND OPERATOR

 ## AIM:
-To write a Java program to get values of variables 'a' and 'b' and then check if both the conditions 'a < 50' and 'a < b' are true.
+To write a Java program to get values of variables 'a' and 'b' and then check if both the conditions 'a < 50' or 'a < b' are true.
 [Class name is ‘Demo’]

 ## ALGORITHM :
 1. Start the program.